 It also contributes to the reduction of tiredness and fatigue, a normal energy-yielding metabolism and the normal function of the immune system, as per the EU authorised claims register.

 Patients with Rheumatoid Arthritis have been found to have reduced blood concentration of Vitamin C and other anti-oxidants, alongside increased markers of oxidative stress, when compared to healthy controls.
 However, after 12 weeks’supplementation of Vitamin C and other antioxidants, blood concentrations improved significantly with an associated reduction in markers of oxidative stress.

 Vitamin D contributes to normal muscle function, the maintenance of normal bones and the normal function of the immune system, according to the European Commission.

 In fact, Vitamin D has been found to regulate the physiological behaviour of over 36 different cell types in the body.
 It has been shown to down regulate pro-inflammatory compounds responsible for inflammation, and in Rheumatoid Arthritis in particular, serum Vitamin D is inversely associated with disease activity, according to a recent review article.

 Read more about Vitamin D here.

-Vitamin K2 contributes to maintenance of normal bones, as recognised by the EU.
+Vitamin K2 contributes to the maintenance of normal bones, as recognised by the European Commission.

 As reported in Arthritis Digest UK, Vitamin K2 specifically shows promise in the treatment of osteoarthritis.
 Evidence shows it may be a useful adjunct for the treatment of osteoporosis, along with vitamin D and calcium, rivaling bisphosphonate therapy without toxicity.
 It may also significantly reduce morbidity and mortality in cardiovascular health.
 Vitamin K2 appears promising in the areas of diabetes, cancer and osteoarthritis.